-The timing of the gift couldn’t be better, as the CCCF honored seven distinguished professional advisors for their integrity, honesty and substantial impact on the region.
+The timing of the gift couldn’t be better, as The Community Foundation honored seven distinguished professional advisors for their integrity, honesty and substantial impact on the region.

 The awards event, held at the Westin Cape Coral Resort at Marina Village, was the first of its kind in Southwest Florida.
-The event also educated guests on the alignment between the CCCF, SVCF and the Financial Advisors Charitable Trust as part of a larger vision of global partnership and giving.
+The event also educated guests on the alignment between The Community Foundation, SVCF and the Financial Advisors Charitable Trust as part of a larger vision of global partnership and giving.

 “Part of the goal of our organization is to expand our outreach and work with partners around the globe who can help us address the most critical issues in our community,” Chatman said.
 “This is a prime example of how we can do just that.”

-For more information on how the CCCF works to benefit the people of Southwest Florida, see CapeCoralCF.org/about/faq/.
+For more information on how The Community Foundation works to benefit the people of Southwest Florida, see CapeCoralCF.org/about/faq/.